-The unemployment rate in the Utica-Rome MSA decreased from 9.4 percent in February 2013 to 8.2 percent in February 2014.
-This marks the 13th consecutive month of over-the-year improvements in the jobless rate.
-From September 2007 through January 2013, the jobless rate never declined from the previous year.
+The unemployment rate in the Utica-Rome MSA decreased from 7.5 percent in July 2013 to 6.3 percent in July 2014.
+This marks the 18th consecutive month of over-the-year improvements in the jobless rate.
 (The current unemployment rate series began in 1990.)

-The unemployment rate is expected to decline from February to March as the winter weather improves and outside activity increases.
-Historically, from February to March, in the past 10 years, the unemployment rate declined 9 times and remained unchanged once.
+The unemployment rate is expected to remain steady or decline slightly from July to August.
+Seasonal job gains will peak in August as the weather continues to improve and outside activity increases, but an influx of high school students into the labor force could counter the seasonal job gains.
+Historically, from July to August, in the past 10 years, the unemployment rate decreased 9 times and remained unchanged once.

-Manufacturing and information are at their lowest March level on record.
+Information is at its lowest July level on record.
 (This data series began in 1990.)

 by Mark Barbano, Labor Market Analyst, Mohawk Valley